-the top 10 most iconic model cameos in music videos
+the top ten most iconic model cameos in music videos

-Look, I think we can all agree, Stacey's mom had it going on, but actually so did Stacy.
-Nevertheless, it was Rachel Hunter in the itsy bitsy teeny weeny peanut smuggling bikini that caught the attention of our prepubescent friend.
-Classico from the word go, there are too many highlights to pick from, but I guess Stacy walking in on her crush buffing the banana, burping the worm, choking the chicken (whatever you wanna call it) is pretty up there.
+I think we can all agree, Stacy's mom had it going on, but actually so did Stacy.
+Nevertheless, it was Rachel Hunter in the itsy-bitsy teeny-weeny peanut-smuggling bikini that caught the attention of our prepubescent friend.
+Classico from the word go, there are too many highlights to pick from, but we guess Stacy walking in on her crush buffing the banana, burping the worm, choking the chicken (whatever you wanna call it) is pretty up there.
 Does no one in that family knock?

 Did someone say uptown girl?
-Swapping a garage for a greasy pizzeria, and Christie Brinkley for Claudia Schiffer, Westlife's comic relief nod to Billy Joel's banger comes in at number 4.
+Swapping a garage for a greasy pizzeria, and Christie Brinkley for Claudia Schiffer, Westlife's comic-relief nod to Billy Joel's banger comes in at number four.
 With more cheese than a fromagerie, it's an absolute classic.

 Clearly no one seems to make music videos as well as Michael Jackson did.
-I mean, he absolutely smashed it.
-In fact this might be his greatest video of all time.
+In fact, this might be his greatest video of all time.
 What more could you want than Eddie Murphy and Iman playing jaded Egyptian pharaohs whose worlds are blown when Jackson shows up in a full-on gold look and starts busting a move.

 8. Chris Isaak, Wicked Game, starring… Helena Christensen

 One of the sexiest music videos of all time, Chris Isaak's desert island kiss with Helena Christensen shot in black and white by the great Herb Ritts is everything you could possibly want, if not more.

 9. Beyoncé, "Yoncé," starring… Chanel Iman, Jourdan Dunn, and Joan Smalls